-PSALMS OF PROSPERITY FOR 2021
+PSALMS OF PROSPERITY

 We are always looking for prosperity - sometimes even more than happiness itself.
 However, this desire is very attached to earthly life, and we associate it with a kind of fullness, happiness.
 But are we on the right track?
 The book of Psalms brings another point of view on this frantic search.